uace-azmet/crop-water-use-estimates/README.md

 # crop-water-use-estimates
-Shiny app to estimate crop water use from measurements at AZMet stations
+Shiny app to estimate water use of annual crops from measurements at AZMet stations and by date range